matus-chochlik/ctcache/README.md

 ## How it works

-`clang-tidy-cache` scans the command-line arguments passed to `clang-tidy` and relevant `clang-tidy` configuration files, all source files being analyzed and makes a hash uniquely identifying the invocation of `clang-tidy`.
+`clang-tidy-cache` scans the command-line arguments passed to `clang-tidy`, relevant `clang-tidy` configuration files, all source files being analyzed and makes a hash uniquely identifying the invocation of `clang-tidy`.

 Then it searches if its database contains that hash.
-If so, `clang-tidy-cache` returns immediately without invoking `clang-tidy`.
-Otherwise `clang-tidy` is executed and if it finishes without error, the hash is stored in the database.
+If it does, `clang-tidy-cache` returns immediately without invoking `clang-tidy`, otherwise `clang-tidy` is executed and if it finishes without error, the hash is stored in the database.

 ### Local mode

-`clang-tidy-cache` by default works as a standalone application and it stores its hash database in a directory on the local filesystem.
-The location is determined by the `CTCACHE_DIR` environment variable, by default it is a subtree in the temporary directory.
+`clang-tidy-cache` by default works as a standalone application and it stores its hash database in a directory on the local file system.
+The location is determined by the `CTCACHE_DIR` environment variable, by default it is a sub-tree in the temporary directory.
 This means that the cache may be cleared on reboot.
 If you want the cache to be persistent you need to specify a path to a disk-backed file system directory.